Abikebuk/easyauth-discord-integration-middleware/README.md

 # EasyAuth Discord Integration Middleware (EDIM)
 This mods allows the use of Discord commands through the Discord Integration mod to run EasyAuth command on Minecraft by extending some of the EasyAuth commands.
-The goal of this mod is to add a layer of protection on servers by forcing players to register on a specific Discord Server thus filter player.
+The goal of this mod is to add a layer of protection on servers by forcing players to register on a specific Discord Server thus filter and control player getting on the server.

-**README is WIP**

 ## Disclaimer
 This mod requires some basic Discord bot and MongoDB knowledge.

+## Features
+This mod
 ## Dependencies
-The only dependency is EasyAuth
+The only true dependency is [EasyAuth](https://www.curseforge.com/minecraft/mc-mods/easyauth) that must use MongoDB (see [here](https://github.com/NikitaCartes/EasyAuth/wiki/Config)).
+As such it can be considered as a EasyAuth extension.

+[Discord Integration](https://www.curseforge.com/minecraft/mc-mods/dcintegration-fabric) is not required but it is around what this mod is build on.
+However, anything that can run Minecraft command from a Discord bot command should work.

+Optionally, [LuckyPerms](https://luckperms.net/) can be used to moderate which command can be used by players (ie. remove ``/register`` to force users to register through Discord instead)

 ## Config File
 A configuration file ``config/edim.json`` will be automatically generated on server startup and will result in a crash because it will not be able to connect to MongoDB.
-The default config is [EasyAuth](https://www.curseforge.com/minecraft/mc-mods/easyauth).
-However this mod is also built around [Discord Integration Fabric](https://www.curseforge.com/minecraft/mc-mods/dcintegration-fabric) which is the recommended option but you could always make your own bot interface.
+[EasyAuth](https://www.curseforge.com/minecraft/mc-mods/easyauth) and [Discord Integration](https://www.curseforge.com/minecraft/mc-mods/dcintegration-fabric) must be configured accordingly to work with this mod.

 ```json
 {